 Build your campfire

 Keep your fire small.
-It shouldn't be bigger than one metre high and one metre wide.
+It shouldn't be larger than one .5 metres high and .5 metres wide.

 Small fires are safer, easier to control, and easier to put out and will keep cooking tools from blackening, allowing you to get close enough to cook.